rlwhitcomb/utilities/README.md

 ## java
 Java command line programs.
 Many of the latest are translations from C to Java to be useful on multiple platforms.

+Other pieces here include four new Ant conditions, a new Ant task, plus a preprocessor class invocable from the command line or as an Ant task.

 ## pivot
 GUI programs based on the Apache Pivot™ platform.